 Turtuk to Hunder

 The lunch in the only café in Turtuk was pretty ordinary chowmein for Rs.
 100-120.
 Other variety of food is also available.
 Also the ubiquitous Maggi.
 Since the only bus to Diskit leaves daily at 6 in the morning, I decided to try my luck and waited on the main road where bus had dropped me.
 A shop owner graciously let me sit in the shade of his shop.
 He asked me to wait inside but I did not want to take any chance.
 In half an hour, a Mumbai family generously accommodated me in their car.
 Notwithstanding their generosity towards me, they were usual tourists with scant regard for local geography.
 They tried to throw the water bottle out of the window when I promptly intervened or taking photographs of prohibited places.

 My bus ticket really helped as they checked the permit on the return also.
 They keep a track of people crossing over to the border village.
 Finally reached Hunder around 5 pm.

 I home-stayed at Skilzing where the initial offer was Rs.1200 and negotiated for Rs.800 including dinner and breakfast.
 This was a bigger room with an attached bath.
 Other homestays had common bathrooms.
 Hot water in all homestays comes in a bucket separately generally for a solar water heater unconnected to any tap.
 The water is filled manually in it.

-If you are planning a trip to Ladakh and have questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+I hope the information above on traveling from Leh to Turtuk and other places in Nubra Valley was of help.
+If you are planning a trip to Ladakh and have questions, please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.